See and Learn

 See and Learn is an evidence-based, structured teaching programme which teaches speech, language and reading skills in small steps for children with Down syndrome up to 6 years of age.
 The programme is designed to help educators and parents provide young children with additional support and practice they need to learn language.

-We are investing in the programme with funds raised through our HB Fundays campaign this year.
+We are investing in the programme with funds raised through HB Sunday taking place on September 20th this year.

 This year, we aim to put a See and Learn pack in every participating pre-school in the country that has a child with Down syndrome attending and provide See and Learn packs to each of our 25 local branches.

 We are also evaluating the impact of See and Learn on children with Down syndrome.
 That way, we can lobby the Department of Children and Youth Affairs to get See and Learn included in the Access and Inclusion Model (AIM) for children with Down syndrome so that the programme is fully sustainable in the long term.